Ranlot/ab-testing/README.md

 Let's now consider the case where `p* = 0.11`; a whopping 10% increase compared to a baseline rate of `p0 = 0.1`.
 Unfortunately, we can see that if you run the experiment for 1,000 events (not such a small sample size in practice), there's only a 30% chance that the p-value you would get would reveal the experiment as significantly better than the baseline.
 In other words, there's a 70% chance that the p-value would lead you to discard the experiment as not significantly better even though we know for a fact that it is.
 In order to have a 95% confidence that the p-value would be significant, one would need to wait until about 10,000 events.
 For a more realistic situation in which there is only a 0.5% increase compared to the same baseline rate, one would need to wait for about 4,000,000 events before reaching significance...

 Note that the same analysis can also be carried out for situations in which the experiment is known to be worse than the baseline `p* < p0`.
 For example, let's consider `p0 = 0.1`,  `p* = 0.096` and `N = 1000`.
-Despite the fact that the experiment is constructed to be 4% worse than the baseline and that we observed 1,000 events, there is still an almost 2% chance that we may conclude the experiment to be (wrongly) better.
+Despite the fact that the experiment is constructed to be 4% worse than the baseline and that we observed 1,000 events, there is still an almost 2% chance that we may conclude the experiment to be statistically (but wrongly) better.

 ## Take home message